Battle of Boyra

 The Battle of Boyra was a ground and aerial battle that was fought on 22 November 1971 between the India and Pakistan.

 The Pakistani Army was engaged in combat against the Mukti Bahini (Bengali guerrilla fighters) and a division-sized detachment of the Indian Army during the Battle of Garibpur as part of the Bangladesh Liberation War.
-Pakistani ground forces requested air cover and close air support from the Pakistan Air Force(PAF).
+Pakistani ground forces requested air cover and close air support from the Pakistan Air Force (PAF).
 The PAF aircraft provided support to the Pakistani ground units.
 A detachment of four Folland Gnats was moved to Dum Dum (Kolkata Airport) from its parent base at Kalaikunda, near Kharagpur, over 100 km southwest, to intercept the Pakistan Air Force aircraft.
-The detachment was commanded by Flight Lieutenant Roy Andrew Massey.
+Flight Lieutenant Roy Andrew Massey commanded the detachment.

 The battle is significant as it was the first engagement between the air forces of India and Pakistan during the war and is seen as a culmination of the Battle of Garibpur in which the Mitro Bahini (the alliance of Mukti Bahini and Indian Armed Forces was named as Mitro Bahini meaning Allied Forces in Bengali) at battalion strength successfully invaded and captured area along the Garibpur.

 Both sides suffered casualties during the battle, which also took place before the formal start of the Indo-Pakistani War of 1971.

 Background

 After months of internal tensions in East Pakistan (now Bangladesh) leading up to the 1971 Bangladesh genocide and a clampdown on Bengali nationalists, many independence fighters had organised themselves into a guerilla army.
-Called the Mukti Bahini, the rebels were aided by India in their struggle by supply of constant arms training as well as serving Indian Army officers who fought along side Mukti Bahini.
+Called the Mukti Bahini, the rebels were aided by India in their struggle by supply of constant arms training as well as serving Indian Army officers who fought alongside Mukti Bahini.
 After initial success over Pakistani troops, there had been some relative calm in the region, and further Indian assistance was sought to turn the tide.
 Economically burdened by nearly 10 million Bangladeshi refugees, India thus started to involve itself deeper into the conflict brewing in the east and stationed its troops near the border.

 The Boyra salient, in the north-western East Pakistan, consisted of Garibpur and was at an important crossroads for both nations.
 Its control was thus vital, as it included a highway to Jessore from India.